Recorded on: 7/22/2024

 (Based on engagement, goal alignment, and key moment analysis)

-The session content strongly aligns with the identified goals.
-The therapist directly addresses work stress by introducing and explaining cognitive techniques like thought-stopping and thought-challenging.
-The session also focuses on improving communication with the client's partner by exploring the client's defensive reactions, identifying underlying needs, and suggesting active listening and validation strategies.
-The therapist consistently brings the conversation back to these goals and checks in with the client about their progress and feelings regarding them.
+The session aligns well with the identified goals.
+The therapist directly addresses work stress by introducing cognitive techniques like thought-stopping and thought-challenging.
+The session also focuses on improving communication with the client's partner by exploring active listening and validation techniques in response to the client's experiences and challenges in that area.